halipsaifi/djangotest/README.md

 # djangotest

-A test coding for UDN in Django:
+A test coding in Django:

-Dec 18, 2017: New features include login and register pages, access to the list of participants requires authentication.
-User can register, then login to see the list page.

-I used forms on both pages/views (list view and data collection view), the form on list view only change the dropdown values/status, which is less vulnerable, so I did not use Django Form api.
-On the data collection page/view, yes, I did it with Django Form with clean_data and validations.
+with the following:
+1. Use Django Form API, see participants addData form
+2. Normal forms handling with JQuery, see participants List page
+3. base templates, header, footer and common static resources, see static and templates
+4. build-in user register, no admin privileges, see register
+5. build-in login/authentication existing users (no admin privileges), see Login
+6. ROM, participants.models.Participant

+branch ec-auth:
+7. external authentication, service and login
+8. Django user API, see create new user after ec-authentication

-User start with the data collection form, after successful submission, user is redirected to the list view.
+User start with the data collection form, after successful submission, user is redirected to login (or register in master branch).
+After successful authentication, user is redirected to the list view.
 On list view page, a dropdown menu is attached to each participant, and changing of the dropdown will save the field alongside the participant data.

-I used Bootstrap/JQuery javascript library on the List View to make it look good on different devices.
-I added some simple unit tests following the TDD book.